Review Guidelines

 All submissions to CommonHealth will be screened by at least one of the Editors-in-Chief.
 Manuscripts of sufficient quality subsequently will be reviewed by members of the Editorial Board or other expert reviewers.
 At the discretion of the Editors-in-Chief, the submission may be returned immediately without a full review, if deemed not competitive or outside the scope of the Journal.
 Acceptance of submissions is based on the originality of the observation or investigation, the quality of the work described, the clarity of presentation, and the relevance to our readership.

-The journal operates a single-blind peer-review process.
-Authors do not know the peer reviewers, but peer reviewers know the authors of the papers they are reviewing.
+The journal operates a double-blind peer-review process.
+Authors do not know the peer reviewers, and peer reviewers do not know the authors of the papers they are reviewing.
 The journal maintains a pool of peer reviewers with varied content and methodological expertise.
 Selected peer reviewers receive an email invitation containing a response link.
 Reviewers are able to view the article’s abstract before accepting or declining the review.
 Reviewers are generally asked to provide their assessment within 30 calendar days.
-If the invitation is declined or the link is not clicked by the response due date, the reviewer will be removed from the request queue for this article, and the next selected peer reviewer will be sent an invitation.
+If the invitation is declined or the link is not clicked by the response due date (2-week window), the reviewer will be removed from the request queue for this article, and the next selected peer reviewer will be sent an invitation.
 The reviewer may decline a review due to a conflict of interest at any point during the process.

-Once the reviewer accesses the review files, they review the manuscript and then submit their decision recommendation, comments for the author(s), and/or confidential comments for the editor.
+Once the review files are accessed, the reviewer assesses the manuscript and submits their recommendation, comments for the author(s), and/or confidential comments for the editor.
 The decision recommendation is selected from a drop-down menu; comments can be entered directly into the fields provided or uploaded as an attachment.
-Papers are typically reviewed by two reviewers and may receive additional assessment by the responsible handling editor and/or Editors-in-Chief.
+Papers are typically reviewed by two reviewers and may receive additional assessment by the handling editor and/or Editors-in-Chief.

 The purpose of the review is to provide the editors with an expert opinion regarding the validity and quality of the manuscript under consideration.
-The review should also supply authors with explicit feedback on how to improve their papers, if needed.
+The review may also supply authors with feedback on how to improve their papers, if needed.

 Some key points to keep in mind before you start: